syscl/MicrosoftUtils/README.md

 # Install latest STMicroelectronics 3-Axis Digital Accelerometer driver for Windows 10 1803+
 When updating to 1803 and later, the STMicroelectronics 3-Axis driver from Dell's website did not work properly, so we need a new WHQL driver to resolve this issue.

+# Update Windows 10 to Windows 11 without minimal hardware restriction
+The easy path reference tools: [MediaCreationTool.bat](https://github.com/AveYo/MediaCreationTool.bat), [Windows11Upgrade](https://github.com/coofcookie/Windows11Upgrade).
+I used the `MediaCreationTool` to download the ISO, then use `Windows11Upgrade` to load the ISO then update.